 This past weekend was spent preparing my 12 favorite herbs for their trip back indoors.
 All spring, summer and into fall, they have enjoyed a life of rugged survival.
 Hot, humid days and pounding rain storms.
 Hot sun, thirsty days and most made it through my vacation when they were ‘on their own’.
 They were attacked by slugs, munched on by unknown critters (in my yard, it could be anything) and of course cut back at any conceivable time for summer recipes.
 They made it.
 Rough around the edges, but survivors.

 Now comes the real test; can the herb plants survive the transition from their ‘wilderness experience’ to the lush confines of my glassed in porch.
 Life is actually going to be more challenging indoors where they will have to contend with less light, more pests and of course, overzealous gardening!
-However, they survived the fall and winter of 2015 so I am hopeful.
+However, they survived the fall and winter, so I am hopeful.
 However, here are a few things I need to remember:

 Tips for Growing Herb Plants Indoors